wellbay/dropzone3-actions/README.md

 ### Using an alternative Python version

-When trying to import a Python library you may find you can import a library fine when using Python from the Terminal, but then when you try and import the same library in Dropzone you get an error something like the following:
+When trying to import a Python library you may find that you can import a library fine when using Python from the Terminal, but then when you try and import the same library in Dropzone you get an error something like the following:

 ```
 Traceback (most recent call last):